readytensor/rt-agentic-ai-cert-week6/README.md

 Implement the tag extraction component using LangGraph.
 Combine traditional logic, ML models, and LLM reasoning — and explore when (and whether) agents are actually needed.

-### Lesson 3 – Designing Roles and Responsibilities
+### Lesson 3a – Designing Roles and Responsibilities

 Explore how to define clear agent responsibilities and boundaries to reduce redundancy, improve clarity, and enable specialization in your systems.

+### Lesson 3b – Architectural Patterns for Multi-Agent Systems

+Learn how to design agentic systems that produce coherent, coordinated outputs.
+Explore different architectural approaches — from simple sequential chains to sophisticated coordinated systems — and understand the trade-offs between complexity, quality, and efficiency.

 ### Lesson 4 – Multi-Agent Research Assistant (Mini-Project)